 - Treatment: The first choice is to prevent further acne from developing.
-Topical over-the-counter products such as the ZO and Obagi acne systems can help prevent new pimples from developing.
+Topical over-the-counter products such as the Epionce and Obagi acne systems can help prevent new pimples from developing.
 Topicals are also a mainstay for treatment including salicylic acid washes and retinoids such as tretinoin and retinols.
-Chemical peels and microdermabrasion can help prevent and treat active acne.
-Laser and light-based treatments can be beneficial for some patients.
+Chemical peels, HydraFacials, and Extractions can help prevent and treat active acne.
+In select patients, laser and light-based treatments can be beneficial.
 The BBL (BroadBand Light) can help destroy the Propionibacterium that causes inflammation.
 Lasers can also be used to treat the issues left behind with acne such as pigmentation, redness and scarring.

-- Our aestheticians at Lazaderm can help with extractions of the active acne and even train you how to correctly extract closed comedones with proper tools.
+- Our aestheticians at Lazaderm can help with extractions of the active acne.
 It is very important to not pick at acne as it will increase inflammation and may lead to scarring.

-- Treatment: Topical agents such as in the ZO and Obagi Skincare systems are excellent first choices in treatment along with a salicylic acid wash.
+- Treatment: Topical agents such as in the Epionce and Obagi Skincare systems are excellent first choices in treatment along with a salicylic acid wash.
 Chemical peels with extractions can be completed by one of our aestheticians.
-Microdermabrasion done consistently can also help prevent blackheads.
+HydraFacials done consistently can also help prevent blackheads.

-Milia – these are pearl-like white cysts located in the skin and are different from acne.
-These small collections of keratin under the surface of the skin.
-These are commonly found on the face on the cheeks or around the eyes.
+These are pearl-like white cysts located in the skin and are different from acne.
+These are small collections of keratin under the surface of the skin.
+Most commonly they are found on the face on the cheeks or around the eyes.

 - Treatment: Popping milia does not work.
+Extractions by a trained Aesthetician are the best treatment.
 Some things may help prevent them from forming such as retinoids when used at home.
-Microdermabrasion or Chemical peels completed regularly may also help prevent milia from forming.
+HydraFacials or Chemical peels completed regularly may also help prevent milia from forming.

-Sebaceous Hyperplasia – this is the enlargement of the oil gland secondary to trapped oils.
+This is the enlargement of the oil gland secondary to trapped oils.
 This tends to be more prominent in middle-aged people.
 Sun exposure seems to play a role in the development of sebaceous hyperplasia.
-The lesions can appear as yellow or flesh colored bumps on the skin and can look like basal cell carcinomas.
+The lesions can appear as yellow or flesh-colored bumps on the skin and can look like basal cell carcinomas.

 - Treatment: Once you start to develop sebaceous hyperplasia you will likely develop more.
 It is best to try and prevent new lesions from developing using retinoids such as tretinoin or retinols at home.
 Salicylic washes can also help prevent the oil glands from plugging.
-Lasers such as the erbium laser may also be used to remove the lesions.
+Another option for removing the lesions are lasers, such as the erbium laser.
 Dr. Hansen prefers to use electrocauterization with the Ellman Radiofrequency.
 The radiofrequency allows us to insert a very fine filament into the lesion to destroy the oil gland with very little damage to the surrounding tissues.
 This decreases the risk of scarring.

-Pseudofolliculitis Barbae – many people think of this as acne but it is different.
+Many people think of this as acne but it is different.
 Pseudofolliculitis is also known as “Razor Bumps” and is seen mostly in African American men.
-It is most commonly seen in the beard area but also may occur in other areas where the hair is trimmed or shaved very close to the surface of the skin such as along the hairline along the back of the neck.
-The issue develops when a very curly hair grows back into the skin and causes a foreign body reaction with inflammation.
+Most commonly it is seen in the beard area but also may occur in other areas where the hair is trimmed or shaved very close to the surface of the skin such as along the hairline along the back of the neck.
+The issue develops when very curly hair grows back into the skin and causes a foreign body reaction with inflammation.
 This may lead to hypertrophic or keloid scarring.

 - Treatment: The best treatment is prevention.
-Pseudofolliculitis can be avoided by letting the hairs grow out and not shaving them.
+Avoid Pseudofolliculitis by letting the hairs grow out and not shaving them.
 Using an electric razor may also be beneficial.
-Laser Hair Removal is an excellent choice for many patients if they no longer wish to have hair in the problematic areas.
+Laser Hair Removal is an excellent choice for many patients if they no longer wish to have hair in problematic areas.